kaband/PSMame-Screensaver/README.md

 Why use Powershell?
 Why not!
 It's straight forward and easy to understand.

 ## Prerequisites
+* Operating System - Windows 10, 8, or 7 should work fine as long as prereq's are installed.
+  * Windows 10 meets all prerequisites out of the box.
 * .NET Framework 4.5.2 (or higher) - https://www.microsoft.com/en-us/download/details.aspx?id=42643
 * Powershell 5.0/5.1 - https://www.microsoft.com/en-us/download/details.aspx?id=54616
   * This is part of Windows Management Framework.
 Be sure to install .NET first.
   * To check your version of powershell, launch Windows Powershell and type: "$psversiontable" (no quotes).
 The very first entry in the list should tell you the PSVersion.
 This should be 5.x
 * MAME - https://www.mamedev.org/
-* Windows OS - Windows 10, 8, or 7 should work fine as long as .NET 4.5.2 and Powershell 5.0/5.1 from Windows Management Framework is installed.
-  * Windows 10 meets these requirements out of the box.

 ## Installation & Setup
 * Download the psmamess.zip file with the binaries inside.